-2.3 CHAIRPERSON OF MEETINGS
+2.4 CHAIRPERSON OF MEETINGS

-2.3.1 Mayor of local authority to preside "The mayor must preside at each meeting of the local authority at which he or she is present unless the mayor vacates the chair for a particular meeting" or part thereof.
-"If the mayor is absent from a meeting, the deputy mayor (if any) must preside.
-However, if a deputy mayor has not been appointed, or if the deputy mayor is also absent, the members of the local authority that are present must elect 1 of their number to preside at that meeting, and that person may exercise at that meeting the responsibilities, duties, and powers of the mayor ...".
+2.4.1 Mayor of local authority to preside

+"The Mayor ... must preside at each meeting of the local authority at which he or she is present unless the Mayor vacates the chair for a particular meeting" or part thereof.

+"If the Mayor ... is absent from a meeting, the Deputy Mayor (if any) must preside.

+However, if a Deputy Mayor ... has not been appointed, or if the Deputy Mayor ... is also absent, the members of the local authority ... that are present must elect 1 of their number to preside at that meeting, and that person may exercise at that meeting the responsibilities, duties, and powers of the Mayor ...".

-2.3.2 Chairperson of the committee to preside the committee to preside the committee to preside the committee to preside the committee the chair for a particular meeting" or part thereof.
+2.4.2 Chairperson of the committee to preside

+"The chairperson of a committee must preside at each meeting of the committee at which he or she is present unless the chairperson vacates the chair for a particular meeting" or part thereof.

-If the ... chairperson of a committee is absent from a meeting,... the deputy chairperson (if any) ... of the committee must preside.
+"If the ... chairperson of a committee is absent from a meeting,... the deputy chairperson (if any) ... of the committee must preside.